 On Wednesday when the Ladies have a competition, they will have priority on the Course.

-Suitable golfing attire will be worn on the course at all times.
+28. Suitable golfing attire will be worn on the course at all times.
 Jeans, trainers, denim clothing, “football” type jerseys, training shorts, tee shirt singlets, and tracksuits will NOT be allowed on the course.
-Shirts must be tucked into trousers at all times.
+Shirts must be tucked into trousers at all times on the course.

-In the summer tailored shorts (not tight fitting or athletic shorts) may be worn on the course with sportlet, WHITE calf length socks or full length socks only.
+In the summer tailored shorts (not tight fitting or athletic shorts) may be worn on the course with appropriate golfing socks which can be purchased in the Pro Shop.

 All categories of members are advised to make adequate arrangements to insure themselves for damage against property such as vehicles and personal injury caused by them when playing or practicing on the course.
 Members and Visitors playing on the course are covered under the Clubs personal liability insurance policy.
 Members are also covered on other courses when representing the Club in league or cup matches.
 (This does not include theft of any personal equipment).